samrawitfe/PV080_buggy_code/README.md

 ## Description

 This is a simple experimental program that demonstrates the vulnerability of the programs.
-Update readme to trigger Dependabot
+Update readme to trigger Dependabot.